maiobarbero/TicTacToeVuejs/README.md

-You already know how to play :)
+Everyone knows how to play :)
 Thi project was made for start2impact Vue.js course

 Clone this repo then:

-## Install from existing repo
+## Install dependencies
 `npm install`

 **then:**